shavinski/odin-rock/README.md

 On 8/18 spent half of the time trying to make my own function but was finding no success.
 I began to look up solutions online and found a solution that made sense.

+Finished on 8/19 added a game, and getPlayerChoice function and got rid of checkWinner function